aeksco/movies/README.md

 - Mary Poppins Returns (7/13/19)
 - The Wolf of Wall St (7/20/19)
 - Pulp Fiction (7/20/19)
+- Once Upon A Time In Hollywood (7/25/19)
 - Inglorious Basterds (7/29/19)
 - Network (7/29/19)